Actindo-AG/Documentation/POS/Integration/09_WorkflowAdjustments.md

 ### Insert payments synchronization

-Include a transition in your workflow that posts cash payments in the *Accounting* module or a third party application.
+Include a transition in your workflow that posts cash payments in the *Accounting* module or a third-party application.

 #### Prerequisites
 - You have the required rights to edit a workflow.